AmirEsdeki/RabbitMQExample/README.md

 # RabbitMQExample
-example implementation of publishing and consuming messages.
+Simple implementation of publishing and consuming messages.